What Is Financial Stress? 6 Key Symptoms and How to Deal with It

 What is financial stress and how does it differ from general stress?

-Can financial stress cause physical health problems?
+Does financial stress cause depression?

 How quickly can I expect relief from financial stress if I take action?